Frequently Asked Questions

 For optimal delivery, please address mail only to this mailing address, exactly as it appears:Baruch College – Marxe School of Public and International Affairs

 Office of Graduate Admissions & Enrollment Services

 One Bernard Baruch Way, Box D-0901

 135 East 22nd Street – 9TH Floor – Suite 906

 Office hours: Monday-Friday (9:00 am-5:00 pm)

-The instructions below will be re-evaluated when we return to in-person services only: You are permitted to request the GRE waiver in your application if you meet one of the specified criteria listed under item 6.
+The instructions below are on pause and will be re-evaluated when we return to in-person services only: You are permitted to request the GRE waiver in your application if you meet one of the specified criteria listed under item 6.
 However, the request is approved or denied at the discretion of the faculty admissions committee, who reserves the right to deny the waiver request and require the submission of GRE scores before making an admissions decision.
 Beyond simply looking at GPA, the committee examines your transcript(s) to evaluate the types of courses you’ve completed, how well you performed in them, and in many cases, if you have completed any quantitative coursework which would indicate your preparation to begin graduate study in our programs.
 If your GRE waiver request is denied, you will have up to 12 months to submit official GRE scores to complete your application, at which point your application will be fully reviewed by the committee for an admissions decision.